Regressor-Guided Image Editing Shifts Emotion and Disengagement Timing in Social Media: Method

 \section{Method}

-In this paper, we propose three methods to adapt images based on the outlined criteria, each varying in the degree of image modification they allow.
-All approaches learn adjustments using the signal of a regressor that predicts the emotions an image elicits.
-In the following, we first explain how we train the regressor and then detail the implementation of each approach.
+We propose three methods to adapt images according to the outlined design criteria.
+These methods systematically vary in the degree of modification they allow and in the computational resources they require.
+All approaches rely on the signal of a regressor that predicts the emotions an image is likely to elicit.
+In the following, we first describe the training of the regressor and then detail the implementation of each approach.